waseemhashem/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 When someone calls in to a phone number that is associated  with a call queue via a [resource account](manage-resource-accounts.md), they will hear a greeting first (if any is set up), and then they will be put in the queue and wait for the next available call agent.
 The person calling in will hear music while they are on hold waiting, and the calls will be offered to the call agents in *First In, First Out* (FIFO) order.

-All calls waiting in the queue will be distributed using an attendant routing mode or serial routing mode:
+All calls waiting in the queue will be distributed using one of the following routing options:

-- With attendant routing, the first call in the queue will ring all agents at the same time.
+- Attendant routing, the first call in the queue will ring all agents at the same time.
-- With serial routing, the first call in the queue will ring all call agents one by one.
+- Serial routing, the first call in the queue will ring all call agents one by one, always starting from the first agent.
+- Round Robin routing, similar to serial except that the next call will be routed to the next agent in line.

     > [!NOTE]
     > Call agents who are **Offline**, have set their presence to **Do not Disturb,** or have opted out of the call queue won't be called.